 August 9th, 2016

-Notice to Túath Tenants regarding The Private Residential Tenancies Board
+Notice to Túath Tenants regarding The Residential Tenancies Board

-As of Monday 4th April the Association will have an obligation to register all tenancies with the Private Residential Tenancies Board (PRTB, soon to be rebranded RTB).
-The PRTB operate a national tenancy registration system and assists to resolve disputes between landlords and tenants.
+As of Monday 4th April 2016 the Association have an obligation to register all tenancies with the Residential Tenancies Board.
+The RTB operate a national tenancy registration system and assists to resolve disputes between landlords and tenants.
 It also provides policy advice to the Government on the rented sector, and its dispute resolution service replaces the courts in relation to the majority of landlord and tenant disputes.

 At the end of the 4-year period, the tenancy is deemed terminated and a new tenancy comes into being where the dwelling continues to be let to the same tenant(s).
 This new tenancy is known a ‘further Part 4 tenancy’ and, if not terminated by the landlord within the following 6 months, may only be terminated during the remainder of the successive four years where one of the grounds in the Table to section 34 arises, or an actionable breach of obligations.

-Each tenancy must be registered with the PRTB.
-Once registered the PRTB will send out written confirmation of the registration to both the tenant and landlord.
-When the Part 4 tenancy is deemed to be terminated at the end of the four year cycle and a further Part 4 tenancy comes into being, this tenancy must be registered with the PRTB.
+Each tenancy must be registered with the RTB.
+Once registered the RTB will send out written confirmation of the registration to both the tenant and landlord.
+When the Part 4 tenancy is deemed to be terminated at the end of the four year cycle and a further Part 4 tenancy comes into being, this tenancy must be registered with the RTB.

 How does it affect my tenancy agreement?